 Admiralen-class destroyers

-Construction details (batch 1)
+Construction details (1st group)

 Evertsen Piet Hein Van Ghent